vsuzdaltsev/three-aws_serverless_poc/README.md

 ### Prerequisites <div id='prerequisites'/>

 Small demo application which incorporates AWS API Gateway and several AWS Lambdas behind it.
-It has been tested with macOS, but should work under Linux & Windows as well.
+It's deployment has been tested with macOS, but should work under Linux & Windows as well.

 #### Software requirements